bcahtechstuffs/py-ollama/README.md

 # py-ollama
 *"basically Ollama but with extra steps"*

-A Python-based terminal interface for Ollama.
+A Python-based terminal interface for Ollama to run LLMs locally (with slightly better output).
 > [!IMPORTANT]
 > This program is in its **EARLY STAGE** and **INCOMMPLETE**, which mean bugs can occur and missing a lot of features.
 >